-Improving your gut health is important since what goes on in the inside controls nearly every aspect of your health.
+Improving your gut health is important since what goes on inside controls nearly every aspect of your health.
 Eighty percent of your immune system is located in your digestive tract, which means when your gut is compromised, so is your immunity.

 A plant-based diet that’s full of clean, whole foods can improve your digestive health and immunity all in just one week.
 To get the best results, follow these tips: